eazyliving/fyyd-api/README.md

 #### Description

 This request delivers the hottest podcasts in fyyd's directory.
 This are NOT charts.
 This one is about the most active (listener and producer) podcasts of the last eight days.
+Hotness values are created once a day for all languages with 50 or more podcasts listed.

 #### Parameters

 - **count (optional, int, default: 10)**
+- **language (optional, var, default: none)**

 #### Response